marcransome/MRBrew/README.md

     // an audit operation produced output
 }
 ```

+Alternatively, if you need to respond in a certain way to a specific operation then you should retain the operation object and use the `isEqualToOperation:` method of the `MRBrewOperation` class to confirm the operation that generated the callback, and respond accordingly in your delegate methods.

 #### Cancelling operations
 Operations can be cancelled using one of the following `MRBrew` class methods: